 Overall, carrier-reported issues accounted for 8.15% of all shipments and negative feedback represented 8.2% of all shipments.
 As we reported last week, a little more than half (51%) of shopper feedback on the delivery experience was negative.
 The leading customer complaints were that shipments were “never delivered” (40%), followed by delays (24%) and damaged products (10%).

 The most common carrier-reported issues were unsuccessful delivery attempts (41%), delays (13%) and damages (12%).
 Interestingly, only 32% of negative feedback was correlated to carrier-reported issues – representing a significant disconnect between carrier performance reporting and customer reported issues.

 We wanted to dig a little deeper into what exactly is causing the disconnect between what a carrier reports and what a customer experiences.
 What we found was eye-opening.
 The top 5 reasons for negative feedback when no issues were flagged are below:

-- Missed expectations around delivery speed/agreed upon SLA (47%)
+- Missed delivery experience expectations around speed/agreed upon SLA (47%)

 - Missing packages (15%)

 - Concealed damage (7%)